 As we mentioned in Part I of this cost-saving mini-series, we think budgetary savings can best be realized by partnering with a single facility management company to service all your locations.
 Doing so will help to ensure that the scope of work being performed – whether it’s PM, repairs or replacements – is thorough and based on a single system and operating philosophy.
 It also ensures that you’re benefitting from the expertise of a company that stays on the leading-edge of technology and innovation within the facility management arena.

 We hope you found this mini-series on cost-saving strategies helpful.
-If you are looking for a facility management company for 2017, learn more about CLS Facility Services by contacting us at 800-548-3542 or by filling out our contact form.
+If you are looking for a facility management company, learn more about CLS Facility Services by contacting us at 800-548-3542 or by filling out our contact form.